nricciardi/diagram/overlapping_algorithm_proposal.md

    for relation in relations:
       json_relation.source_id = relation[0]
       json_relation.target_id = relation[1]
-      json_relation.category = ... # How do we get the category of the relation from the bbox net? json_relation.label = ... # The "label" we are looking for here (which is different from the "labels" the bbox net
+      json_relation.category = ...  # How do we get the category of the relation from the bbox net? json_relation.text = ...  # The "label" we are looking for here (which is different from the "labels" the bbox net
       # will return) are objects rather than attributes for the bbox: how do we turn an object into an attribute for
       # another object?
       json_relations.append(json_relation)

    return json_relations

 def jsonify_elements(labels: Int64Tensor[N]) -> Dict[str, Element]:
    elements: Dict[str, Element]
    element: Element
    for i, label in labels:
       element.identifier = i
       element.category = label
-      element.label = ... # Same problem of json_relation.label
+      element.text = ...  # Same problem of json_relation.label
       elements[i] = element

    return elements

 def algorithm(boxes: FloatTensor[N, 4], labels: Int64Tensor[N]) -> DiagramRepresentation:
    elements: Dict[str, Element]
    relations: Tensor[R, 2]
    json_relations: List[Relation]
    representation: FlowchartRepresentation

    elements = jsonify_elements(labels=labels)
    relations = find_relations(boxes=boxes, labels=labels)
    json_relations = jsonify_relations(relations=relations)

    representation.elements = elements
    representation.relations = json_relations
    return representation
 ```